Exploring Quesadillas: How Many Ways Can You Make Them?

-OK, so the phrase doesn't exactly roll off the tongue; it's a little clunky-sounding, but for many of us in the USA, making it to Wednesday is reason for celebration--the week is half over and in just two days you have a weekend!
+OK, so the phrase doesn't exactly roll off the tongue; it's a little clunky-sounding, but for many of us in the USA, making it to Wednesday is a reason for celebration—the week is half over and in just two days you have a weekend!

 Quesadillas are quick and easy (even the kids can help), and talk about versatile!
 Quesadillas made with small tortillas and a simple filling can be an appetizer or "small bite."
 Add soup or a side salad to round it out.

 More substantial fillings can turn this traditional Mexican dish into a meal.
 And a few inventive cooks have even taken the concept a step further and created an array of dessert quesadillas.

 But Wait, There's More.
 What About THIS Idea?

 As I began to write and research this hub, I had an "ah-ha" moment; some might call it an epiphany.
 Is it possible that anything you might sandwich between two slices of bread could, with a bit of imagination, a dash of daring and a smidgen of foolhardiness be placed between two tortillas and become the next taste sensation in the quesadilla world??!!

 In case you have not heard of them, the basic quesadilla is a tortilla (flour or corn) filled with melted cheese.

 In fact, the word quesadilla means "little cheesy thing".
 But cheese and tortilla are just the beginning.
 The foods and flavors that can be folded into a quesadilla are limited only by your imagination.

 Take a fresh tortilla, place a generous piece of cheese in the center, and fold it over as you would a turnover.
 Place in a hot, ungreased skillet and cook lightly, turing often until the cheese is melted.